open-atmos/PySDM/paper/paper.md

 # Background and Statement of Need

-The key motivation behind development of `PySDM` has been to offer the community an approachable readily reusable software for users and developers who wish to contribute to the scientific progress of particle-based methods for simulating atmospheric clouds.
+The key motivation behind development of `PySDM` has been to offer the community an approachable, readily reusable software for users and developers who wish to contribute to the scientific progress of particle-based methods for simulating atmospheric clouds.
 To this end, we strive to maintain modularity of the `PySDM` building blocks, separation of